petrosvisconte/lightfetch/README.md

 # lightfetch
 A lightweight system information fetcher for Linux.
 Written in bash.
+Only uses built in shell commands, does not rely on external commands such as bc, awk or sed.

 Requires:
-- bc (for floating point arithmetic)
 - sudo/root privilege for installation

 ![Alt text](/screenshots/lightfetch0.png?raw=true "lightfetch")